Maine Coast Writers Retreats

 Maine Coast Writers Retreats offer experiences in inspiration, creativity, and craft set against the backdrop of spruce wood magic and the spaciousness of sky, lake, and sea.
 We gather during the quieter seasons to generate new writing and share our work fresh from the page.
 Combining the Gateless Writing Method, the Gestalt Cycle of Experience, and Adventures in Word and Image, we hold our process in the appreciative stance, honoring the genius and courage in us all.
 Craft is taught through the process of naming what shines.
 We relish in the spontaneity of our time together and offer support in the next phase of our writing practices back home.

-Our schedule is structured with ample time for “writing without the brakes” generative prompts and includes strategies for practicing self-care for creatives, such as, guided and walking meditations, tactile/visual art activities, acclimatization to the natural world, guided solos, Tai Chi/Qigong, and/or, community engagement.
-Time is built into the workshop for personal writing and/or for availing yourself of our many local treasures alone or with others, but we recommend that participants who come from afar tack on a day or two for extra time spent in further exploration of our treasured landscape.
+Our schedule is structured with ample time for “writing without the brakes” generative prompts and includes strategies for practicing self-care for creatives, such as, guided and walking meditations, tactile/visual art activities, acclimatization to the natural world, guided solos, Tai Chi/Qigong and/or massage, and community engagement.
+Time is built into the workshop for personal writing and for availing yourself of our many local treasures alone or with others, but we recommend that participants who come from afar tack on a day or two for extra time spent in further exploration of our treasured landscape.

 If you already love Maine to pieces, or you've been curious to see the green woods and glistening waters, grab your spot soon.
 There's no better place to drum up the muses than in the magical state of Maine.